 But even if you got over your guilt, you still may not have anyone to travel with.
 Your husband or partner might need to look after the family or can’t get away from work.
 Your girlfriends can’t go – no time, feel guilty, no money.
 It could be anything.

 So now you’re back to the tours.
 But they limit your choices and let’s face it, independent travel gives you so many choices.
-And it’s a lot cheaper too.
+It’s a lot cheaper too.

 Too many reasons to think about.
 They make your head spin.
 And sometimes it’s easier not to think about the dreams being pushed aside.
 Until the next picture or the next work colleague who comes around to tell you all about the trip they just got back from.

 So, I have been thinking (oh bloody hell!
 I sound exactly like my mother – “now, Cindy I was just thinking …” )

 I want to take you travelling.

 You might be thinking, “Of course, you do, you organise travel groups”.
 Well not anymore.